All Episodes

 It's time to call those bastards at the New York Times to account.

-That's deliberate, willful, malicious, and I think even though you're a celebrity, you got a good case.
+I think even though you're a celebrity, you got a good case.

 Can't do it, public figure.

-Um looked into it.
+Looked into it.

-It's it's not worth the trouble.
+It's not worth the trouble.

-Uh some have said, yeah, they skewed wrong on the first paragraph.
+Some have said, yeah, they skewed wrong on the first paragraph.

-This was an out and out lie in the first paragraph.
+This was an out-and-out lie in the first paragraph.

 But for example, they have enough things factually correct in here, but they're out of context.

-For example, they they take a slam, they take a big, big aim at the Marine Corps Law Enforcement Foundation.
+They take a big, big aim at the Marine Corps Law Enforcement Foundation.

 Oh, this is great.

-Uh and then they end quoting him as, but we're not a political organization.
+And then they end quoting him as, but we're not a political organization.

-So they are attempting to uh uh impugn the reputation of the Marine Corps Law Enforcement Foundation, but this is who they are, folks.
+So they are attempting to impugn the reputation of the Marine Corps Law Enforcement Foundation.

-Yeah, but Rush, let me let me uh just point out one more thing that uh even though you that that maybe the lawsuit won't go anywhere, it still is a a means to get this information out where more people will hear it, more people will see uh you know what a what a smear that was by Harry Reid.
+Yeah, but Rush, let me just point out one more thing that even though maybe the lawsuit won't go anywhere, it still is a means to get this information out where more people will hear it.

 And maybe they'll start to get a little educated, even though it's kind of a waste of time to sue them.

-You know, I I I uh I hear you.
+You know, I hear you.

 I understand the frustration.

-Because I think this audience is growing exponentially last week.
+My impression is, folks, that it has spread way beyond just this audience, because I think this audience is growing exponentially last week.

-Uh it's this w the the truth of this is far more widespread than you would think.
+The truth of this is far more widespread than you would think.

 And just because it doesn't appear in the New York Times doesn't mean that it isn't.

-I mean, I was I've checked email all weekend long.
+I mean, I was, I've checked email all weekend long.

 I read this thing, and it's the exact opposite.

-It now praises Drudge for his reach without saying so.
+It now praises Drudge for his reach.

 Don't actually say that.